 DigiLearn was formed by Perdue and former Wyoming Governor Jim Geringer not long after Perdue left office.
 While touting non-profit status, DigiLearn is an incorporated entity.

 The second grant came in 2015 for $150,000.
-The purpose of this grant was for the implementation of, “Virtual Innovation Studio which is designed to accelerate personalized learning opportunities that will close student achievement gaps.”.
+The purpose of the second grant was for the implementation of, “Virtual Innovation Studio which is designed to accelerate personalized learning opportunities that will close student achievement gaps.”.

 Of note on the DigiLearn board is Tom Vander Ark, who is the treasurer of International Association for K-12 Online Learning (iNACOL) and the former Executive Director of Education for the Bill & Melinda Gates Foundation.